Family who died in freezing cold by US-Canada border identified

 "I've never seen this in Canada," Mr Shah said.
 "This is unheard of."

-The RCMP has launched an "extensive" investigation into how the Patel's made their way to Canada, coordinating with the US and India.
-It is so far unknown if the family had any family in Canada or the US.
+The RCMP has launched an "extensive" investigation into how the Patels made their way to Canada, co-ordinating with the US and India.
+It is so far unknown if the Patels had family in Canada or the US.

-A special team led by a senior Indian consular officer was dispatched to Manitoba to assist Canadian authorities with the investigation.
+A special team led by a senior Indian consular officer was dispatched to Manitoba to help Canadian authorities with the investigation.
 The Consulate General of India in Toronto has been in touch with relatives to provide support.

-Last week, a US Homeland Security official said their investigation into the Patel family was ongoing, alongside a "larger human smuggling operation of which [Steve] Shand is suspected of playing a part".
+Last week, a US Homeland Security official said they were also investigating the Patel case, alongside a "larger human smuggling operation of which [Steve] Shand is suspected of playing a part".

-Court documents in Mr Shand's case say that there had been three other recent incidents of human smuggling in December and January in the same location where Mr Shand was apprehended.
+There had been three other recent incidents of human smuggling in December and January in the same location where Mr Shand was apprehended, according to court documents.

 The India Association's Mr Grewal said he hopes other families contemplating a similar journey may now reconsider.